Diegoberamendi/Water-reservoir-Volume/readme.md

 graph TD
     A[<b>hp_curve.py</b>] --> B(Input of parameters)
     B-->C(Clipping of Contour-lines shapefile)
-    C-->D(Retrieving of information of each contour-line in lists:<br>ID,Geometry type, Elevation, Area) D-->E{If Area of contour-line = 0}
+    C-->D(Retrieving information of each contour-line in lists:<br>ID,Geometry type, Elevation, Area) D-->E{If Area of contour-line = 0}
     E-->|Yes| F(Contour line is open.
 Close it an calculate area) E-->|No| G(Contour line is closed, calculate Area)